saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbusr1.jpg">

-* Paste in the following code into the new SQL Console and then press the Execute button or your F8 key.
+* Paste in the following code into the new SQL Console.
+First change "XXXXXX" to the desired password and then press the Execute button or your F8 key.
 If you get a warning about running the code you can close it.

 ```
-CREATE USER HACKT28 PASSWORD Initial1;
+CREATE USER HACKT28 PASSWORD XXXXXX;
 ALTER USER HACKT28 DISABLE PASSWORD LIFETIME;

 GRANT CREATE REMOTE SOURCE TO HACKT28;